Introduction to PostgreSQL drop foreign key

 Output:

-Similarly, we will drop our second table by using a drop table statement, and that table contains foreign key constraint as follows.
+Similarly, we will drop our second table using a drop table statement containing foreign key constraints as follows.

 Example #4